ohfuI/Valley-Addons/README.md

 Download the latest version of the mod

-Extract the .7z into the ChatTriggers modules folder.
+Extract the .zip into the ChatTriggers modules folder.

 Enjoy!